Brandeis Study Abroad Account

 - Student Contacts

 Brandeis University has established its own study abroad program in this famous Dutch city, known as the “international city of peace and justice.”
 The Hague is home to international courts and tribunals, and to a lively community of human rights organizations and research institutions.
 Students live in the nearby university town of Leiden and engage with global networks of justice, reaching out from The Hague to all parts of the world.

 This is an interdisciplinary program open to all Brandeis undergraduates.
 The summer program is also open to students enrolled at colleges outside of Brandeis.
 Developed by International & Global Studies (IGS) and Legal Studies, it offers courses tailored to the liberal arts curriculum and a diversity of majors, along with a field practicum based in the international courts and Hague justice networks.

 Brandeis in The Hague is available both in summer and in the spring semester.

-The summer program runs for six weeks (early June through mid July) offering eight Brandeis credits.
+The summer program runs for six weeks (early June through mid-July) offering eight Brandeis credits.
 Courses and workshops place special focus on the international criminal courts.
-The semester program runs from early February through May offering sixteen Brandeis credits.
+The semester program runs from late January through late May offering sixteen Brandeis credits.
 Coursework covers a wider range of human rights concerns, and there is a 4-credit practicum.

 Normally students are not able to go abroad for their last semester.
 Exceptions can be reviewed for students who wish to go to The Hague in Spring 2013 on a case by case basis.
 Students should make an appointment to meet with Scott Van Der Meid, the Assistant Dean of Academic Services, to discuss this possibility.